 This sprawling mall has four buildings all interconnected with walkways.
 In addition to hundreds of famous branded shops, restaurants selling every kind of food you can think of, the Mall also has an IMAX theatre, an Olympic-sized ice skating rink, and the Mall of Asia Arena.

 Paco Park is a really quiet little park located on General Luna St. It is full of giant acacia trees and surrounded by thick high walls, making it seem like a secret garden.
 The park is circular with an outer of two concentric stone walls with a promenade on top with a church and gardens in the centre.
-The niches in the walls were used to receive the victims of a cholera epidemic in 1820.
+The victims of the 1820 cholera epidemic lie in the niches in the walls.

 La Mesa Eco Park.